zenmonkeykstop/qubes-doc.rtd/introduction/issue-tracking.rst

 ------------------------------------------------

 Thank you!
 If the vulnerability is confidential, please do not report it in our public issue tracker.
-Instead, please see `Reporting Security Issues in Qubes
+Instead, please see :ref:`Reporting Security Issues in Qubes OS <project-security/security:reporting security issues in qubes os>`.
-OS </security/#reporting-security-issues-in-qubes-os>`__.

 I still want to open an issue.
 ------------------------------